By Richard Marshall

 I want to be clear about something before I say anything else: the work we do in sessions matters.
 A lot.

 When a client comes to me and we sit together and pull apart the language they're already using, when we look at a phrase and ask whether it's doing the job it needs to do in a boardroom, when we build something stronger together and then work it back and forth until it feels like theirs, that's real.
-That sticks.
-I've heard clients walk away from a session using language they couldn't access at the start of it, and that's not a small thing.

 So this is not an argument against classroom learning.
 It's an argument for being honest about where classroom learning ends, and what needs to happen after it.

-Because there is a gap.
 And if you've ever felt genuinely confident in a coaching session and then frozen in a real meeting, you already know exactly where it is.

 The gap isn't about vocabulary.
 It isn't about grammar, or pronunciation, or any of the things that language learning traditionally measures.